thinkcompany/think_dev-standards/README.md

 ## Providing feedback

-We'll use [Bitbucket's Issue Tracker](https://bitbucket.org/thinkbrownstone/tbi_dev-standards/issues?status=new&status=open) to submit feedback and updates to our standards documentation.
+We'll use [Bitbucket's Issue Tracker](https://bitbucket.org/thinkcompany/think_dev-standards/issues?status=new&status=open) to submit feedback and updates to our standards documentation.

-Questions should also be posted in the Issue Tracker, which will be automatically posted to #ui-dev in the Think Brownstone Slack chat room.
+Questions should also be posted in the Issue Tracker, which will be automatically posted to #ui-dev in the Think Company Slack chat room.